neondatabase/neon/docs/rfcs/033-timeline-archive.md

 Since consumption metrics are only transmitted from shard zero, the state of archival on this shard will be authoritative for consumption metrics.

+## Error cases

+### Errors in sharded tenants

+If one shard in a tenant fails an operation but others succeed, the tenant may end up in a mixed state, where a timeline is archived on some shards but not on others.

+We will not bother implementing a rollback mechanism for this: errors in archiving/activating a timeline are either transient (e.g. S3 unavailable, shutting down), or the fault of the caller (NotFound, BadRequest).
+In the transient case callers are expected to retry until success, or to make appropriate API calls to clear up their mistake.
+We rely on this good behavior of callers to eventually get timelines into a consistent state across all shards.
+If callers do leave a timeline in an inconsistent state across shards, this doesn't break anything, it's just "weird".

+This is similar to the status quo for timeline creation and deletion: callers are expected to retry these operations until they succeed.

+### Archiving/activating

+Archiving/activating a timeline can fail in a limited number of ways:
+1. I/O error storing/reading the timeline's updated index
+    - These errors are always retryable: a fundamental design assumption of the pageserver is that remote storage errors are always transient.
+2. NotFound if the timeline doesn't exist
+    - Callers of the API are expected to avoid calling deletion and archival APIs concurrently.
+    - The storage controller has runtime locking to prevent races such as deleting a timeline while archiving it.
+3. BadRequest if the rules around ancestors/descendents of archived timelines would be violated
+    - Callers are expected to do their own checks to avoid hitting this case.
+If they make a mistake and encounter this error, they should give up.

+### Offloading

+Offloading can only fail if remote storage is unavailable, which would prevent us from writing the tenant manifest.
+In such error cases, we give up in the expectation that offloading will be tried again at the next iteration of the compaction loop.

+### Archive branch optimization

+Optimization is a special form of compaction, so can encounter all the same errors as regular compaction
+can: it should return Result<(), CompactionError>, and as with compaction it will be retried on the next iteration of the compaction loop.

 ## Optimizations